Meghshyams/chromextensition-/README.md

-# The Web Chrome Browser Extension for Website
+# The Chrome Browser Extension for Website

 > Can navigate the your website easily